Aamer Sarfraz, Baron Sarfraz: House of Lords

 Sarfraz was nominated to the House of Lords on 31 July 2020, and was created Baron Sarfraz, of Kensington in the Royal London Borough of Kensington and Chelsea on 8 September 2020.
 Sarfraz took his seat in the House of Lords on 28 September 2020, and delivered his maiden speech on 19 October 2020.
-Sarfraz stated that improving relations between Pakistan and the United Kingdom will be a fundamental part of his new work.
+Sarfraz stated that improving relations between Pakistan and the United Kingdom would be a fundamental part of his new work.